TetianaShchudla/Fulfilment-Center-Analysis-in-Power-BI/README.md

 ## 🚀 Project Overview

 ### Objective of the Project:
-The objective of this project is to create a dashboard that helps to **track and evaluate the operational performance** of fulfillment centers.
-By visualizing key metrics such as on-time delivery rates, order cycle times, accuracy rates, and costs, the goal is to provide actionable insights that can help optimize the efficiency of fulfillment centers.
-This project enables stakeholders to identify potential issues, improve performance, and ensure timely and cost-effective order fulfillment.
+This project aims to create a dashboard to **track and evaluate the performance** of fulfillment centers.
+It visualizes key metrics like delivery rates, cycle times, accuracy and costs to help optimize efficiency and identify areas for improvement.

 The **dashboard** visualizes the following five critical KPIs: